theodo-group/LLPhant/README.md

-# LLPhant - A comprehensive PHP Framework that allows you to build Generative AI apps.
+# LLPhant - A comprehensive PHP Framework to build Generative AI apps.

 We designed this framework to be as simple as possible, while still providing you with the tools you need to build powerful apps.